 But then, why are Mason Jars so insanely popular?

-The Mason jar is increasingly replacing the coffee mug.
+Modern mason jars are increasingly replacing the coffee mug.
 All my coffee lovers, holla!
 The jars are pleasing to the eye, cheap, portable and convenient.

 It was initially meant to be a canning jar, now it is so much more.
 It is so versatile as it can be used to store any and everything you can think of, even decorations.

 It is so durable.
 If you handle it with care, you can use it for years.
-This is both a good thing and a bad thing, as most Mason jars that are not microwavable are the old ones.
-Apart from the age, other factors determine whether you can microwave a Mason jar.
+This is both a good thing and a bad thing, as most Mason jars that are not microwavable are old ones.
+Apart from age, other factors determine whether you can microwave a Mason jar.

 Since it has been established that Mason Jars cannot withstand high heat, another question comes up.